stoopfrench/RESTful_Movie_API_PHP/readme.md

 3. Install Dependencies:
 	`php composer.phar install`
 4. Start your server and database.
-5. Open a new terminal tab (the other one should be running the mongoDB service).
-6. Create a new database and name it `movie-database` and create a new table named `movies`.
+5. Create a new database and name it `movie-database` and create a new table named `movies`.
-7. Make 4 new columns and create the following: `id int (11) Auto-Increment, title varchar (255), year varchar (255), genres varchar (255)`
+6. Make 4 new columns and create the following: `id int (11) Auto-Increment, title varchar (255), year varchar (255), genres varchar (255)`
-8. Import the csv file in the `assets` folder into your .
+7. Import the csv file in the `assets` folder into your .
-9. Use an API Development Enviroment (ex.
+8. Use an API Development Enviroment (ex.
 Postman) to make requests to the API.

 **ENDPOINTS --------------------------------------------------------------------------------**